Eupatorium perfoliatum L.

 Native to Eastern and Central North America, boneset is a perennial daisy, growing 2 to 4 feet (60 to 120 cm) tall with a long, hairy stem topped with white flower heads of 10 to 20 blossoms from June to September.

-The entire plant is medicinal, including leaf, stem and flower, but typically only the above-ground parts are collected.
+The entire plant has traditional uses, including leaf, stem and flower, but typically only the above-ground parts are collected.
 The herb is dried and chopped.

 Whole herb in capsules, teas, and tinctures.
 The tea is very bitter.